apapamarkou/pipewire-controller/README.md

 Note: replace `python3-qt5` with `python3-qt5` if you want to use Qt6

-## How to Install Pipewire Controller
+## How to Install/Update Pipewire Controller

 Copy the following command, paste it in a terminal and hit [ENTER].
 Thats it!
 ```